-This Fall, principal photography will begin filming in John’s classroom, and we are looking for help with funding.
-Principal photography will follow a cohort of students from the first day of their senior year all the way up to graduation where we hope to reveal a passion for learning that will launch these students into the next stage of their lives.
+In 2019, principal photography began filming in John’s classroom, and we are looking for help with funding.
+Principal photography follows a cohort of students from the first day of their senior year all the way up to graduation where we hope to reveal a passion for learning that will launch these students into the next stage of their lives.
 We hope you will consider supporting our endeavor.

 Research & Development: May 2018 - August 2019

 Production: August 2019 - May 2020 (school year)